THE AVOIDER

 Choose THREE tiny actions for this month.
 Not "Sort entire financial life."
 Just three small things.
 Schedule them.

-The Avoider protects you from overwhelm when capacity is exceeded.
-When stress levels are unsustainable, looking away can be intelligent short-term preservation.
-This pattern kept you functioning when looking directly would have broken you.
+The Avoider protects when capacity is exceeded.
+When stress levels are unsustainable, the ability to look away can be intelligent short-term preservation.
+This pattern has kept people functioning through exam seasons, family bereavements, the worst quarters of businesses — moments when looking directly would have broken something.

 Small problems become crises.
 Avoidance creates the chaos it is trying to escape.
-The bill you did not open becomes collections.
-The statement you ignored becomes overdraft.
-The conversation you postponed becomes relationship breakdown.
-You trade short-term relief for long-term suffering.
+The bill not opened becomes collections.
+The statement ignored becomes overdraft.
+The conversation postponed becomes relationship breakdown.
+Short-term relief gets traded for long-term suffering.

 Who Needs to Enter Your Story